epam/azurelz/README.md

 # Documents
-- Some Terraform best practices you can find [here](./docs/Best-practices-for-using-Terraform.md)
+- Some Terraform best practices you can found [here](./docs/Best-practices-for-using-Terraform.md)

 # Contributing